I have had the privilege and opportunity of teaching 3/4 of my kids how to read.

 I read aloud to my kids every day, usually morning and evening.
 I encourage my girls to take turns reading aloud to me and to each other.
 In the evenings, we all read aloud from the Bible.
 My son has started reading his memory verse every morning.
 As with anything, practice makes perfect.

-All my kids are well on their way to reading fluency, but sometimes get stuck and need a little help along the way.
+Sometimes we get stuck or distracted with reading and need a little help along the way.

 Usually, it’s distractions or daydreaming that make them lose their place in the text.
 Sometimes, it’s just forgetting a sound or word.